Augustus Chapman Allen

 Augustus Chapman Allen (July 4, 1806 – January 11, 1864), along with his younger brother, John Kirby Allen, founded the City of Houston in the U.S. state of Texas.
-He was born on July 4, 1806, in Canaseraga Village, New York (the present day hamlet of Sullivan in the Town of Sullivan, New York), to Sarah (Chapman) and Roland Allen.
+He was born on July 4, 1806, in Canaseraga Village, New York (now the hamlet of Sullivan in the Town of Sullivan, New York), to Sarah (Chapman) and Roland Allen.

 Early years

 Not long after turning 17, Augustus graduated from the Polytechnic Institute at Chittenango, New York, and started teaching mathematics there.
 In 1827, he changed careers and resigned his professorship.
-He then went to work as bookkeeper for the H. and H. Canfield Company, New York.
+Allen then went to work as a bookkeeper for the H. and H. Canfield Company in New York.
 After two years, he and his brother John bought an interest in the business.
 In the summer of 1832, the Allen brothers left Canfield to move to Texas, where they settled in San Augustine.
 By June 1833, the brothers had moved to Nacogdoches.